turingschool/curriculum/source/academy/workshops/ideabox/tdd.markdown

 World.new.hello
 {% endirb %}

-If that seems confusing, just roll with it for now, accepting that `def self.something` will let you send `something` directly to the class, whereas `def something` lets you send `something` to the instance.
+If that seems confusing, just roll with it for now, accepting that `def self.something` will let you send `something` directly to the class, whereas `def something` lets you send `something` to the instance of the class.

 So, back to our `IdeaStore`.